3a1b2c3/seeingSpace/README.md

  * *DeepMPI*<a name="deepmpi"> Deep Multiplane Images
  * *Light field* is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***
  * *Radiance*<a name="radiance"> represents the ray strength, measuring the combined angular and spatial power densities.
-Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.
+Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view. radiance L of a surface is **emitted flux per unit** of foreshortened area (from Lambert’s Law) per unit solid angle
  * *Irradiance* is the radiant flux received by the detector area.
 The unit of irradiance is W/m2.
-The irradiance E of a surface is defined as the incident radiant flux density.
-Meanwhile, radiance L of a surface is **emitted flux per unit** of foreshortened area (from Lambert’s Law) per unit solid angle W· m−2 · sr−1.
+The irradiance E of a surface is defined as the incident radiant flux density

 # Recommended reading